Build an HTTP app¶

 This example will refuse any request that doesn't have an Authorization

 header.
-Assuming you use a class instead of an anonymous one, you can disable a behaviour across your entire app by removing the one line calling mapRequestHandler
+Assuming you use a service instead of an inline component, you can disable a behaviour across your entire app by removing the one line calling mapRoute

 .